Rietavas Manor: Bogdan Michał Ogiński (1848–1909)

 Bogdan continued the tradition begun by his father, Ireneusz Ogiński, by organizing agricultural exhibitions at Rietavas.

 He also sponsored the building and equipping of churches.
 In 1874, the construction of Church of St. Michael the Archangel in Rietavas was completed.
-Between 1897-1899, Bogdan built a wooden church in Kemeri, Latvia, where he spent his summers.
+Between 1897 and 1899, Bogdan built a wooden church in Kemeri, Latvia, where he spent his summers.
 Bogdan was also responsible for the repair and installation of the church in Bobrek, Poland.

-He was also a member of the Animal Care Society, who worked hard to save the Lithuanian breed of Žemaitukai from extinction.
+He was also a member of the Animal Care Society, who worked hard to save the Lithuanian breed of Žemaitukai horse from extinction.

 Bogdan Ogiński died childless in 1909, after a serious illness, at age 61.
 He was buried in the Ogiński Family chapel in Rietavas.

-In the same year a fire broke out in Rietavas and many valuables were destroyed.
+In the same year, a fire broke out in Rietavas and many valuables were destroyed.

 The devastation of the manor continued during World War I, when many valuable items, musical instruments and works of art were removed from the palace to Germany.
 The copper roof of the palace was also torn off, and the swans and pheasants living in the park were shot.

 The Interwar Period

 After 1922, the authorities of the Republic of Lithuania nationalized the estate.
-The land was parcelled out and the palace was transferred to the Lithuanian Catholic Women’s Society.
+The land was parcelled out and the palace was transferred to the Lithuanian Catholic Women's Society.

 In 1926 it was sold at auction to Povilas Jurgaitis who demolished the palace and built brick houses.